Install CentOS operating system on virtual machine

 Select language for CentOS

-Next is to install system settings.
+The next step is to set up the system settings.

 System settings in CentOS